teamstobor/nestcam/README.md

 [Node-Red](http://www.nodered.org) -
 This is a tool for programming the SenseHAT to collect data and draw graphs using its dashboard.

-[PiBakery](http://www.pibakery.org/) - This software uses simple programming blocks to install Linux OS and settings.
+[PiBakery](http://www.pibakery.org/) - This software uses simple programming blocks to install Linux OS and settings on Raspberry Pi.

 [Rpi Camera Web Interface](http://elinux.org/RPi-Cam-Web-Interface) - This is the software we used to show the output of camera on a web page.
 This is very easy to use but very powerful.
-This software contains many features to save video or pictures, use motion detection.
+This software contains many features to save video or pictures and use motion detection.

-[Deforestation](http://time.com/4019277/trees-humans-deforestation/) - Billions of trees are being cut every year leading to habitat loss for birds.
+[Deforestation](http://time.com/4019277/trees-humans-deforestation/) - Billions of trees are being cut down every year leading to habitat loss for birds.

 ### Requirements